SFTtech/openage/doc/nyan/api_reference/reference_effect.md

     skip_protected_rounds  : int
 ```

 Specialized conversion effect that is implemented in AoE2.
-The convert chance at the start is guaranteed to be *0.0* for X rounds and guaranteed to be *1.0* after Y rounds (both defined by the `Restistance.DiscreteResistance.Convert.AoE2Convert` object).
+The convert chance at the start is guaranteed to be *0.0* for `guaranteed_resist_rounds` rounds and guaranteed to be *1.0* after `protected_rounds` rounds (both defined by the `resistance.discrete.convert.type.AoE2Convert` object).

 When the effector stops applying the effect, the resistor's protected rounds are increased until they reach their maximum value again.
 Running out of the range of the effector does not count as stopping the effect application.